 This is a college-level course in critical thinking and effective writing.
+AP Lang is designed to model the merits of a college freshman level course in rigor, expectations, and grading.
 Readings and writings are almost entirely nonfiction.
-It demands higher levels of intellectual effort, and it expects self-directed motivation.
+It demands higher levels of intellectual effort and it expects self-directed motivation.
 Independent reading will be required, and students will study language use to critically analyze essays.
+Since AP Lang students have chosen a program that directly involves them in college level work (including topics and language that some consider "controversial"), participation in this course involves a level of maturity.
 Classroom discussion and active participation are essential.
 Written assignments, both inside and outside of class, will be an important part of the course.
 Students are encouraged to take the College Board's Advanced Placement English Language and Composition examination in May.

 Summer assignment required.